Skip to main content

 You:

-Store this as a preference: Always provide candidate summaries in bullet points, followed by a paragraph overview.
+Store this as a preference: always provide candidate summaries in bullet points, followed by a paragraph overview.

 Update my preferred candidate profile format to include a competency matrix.